dasoljlee/GAM305_Team1/README.md

 ## Team meetings
 Jessi: I think we should meet 1-2 times a week.
 Maybe Wednesday or/and Sunday?
 That way we can keep each other accountable and since life can get in the way at times, we can communicate the tasks we weren't able to complete and see who can help out to complete the tasks.
+- [Matthew] A discord call between all four of us on the days and times that we can agree on would help a lot with this.

 ## Assigning and Reporting tasks
 [Traceability Matrix and Test Plan](https://snhu-my.sharepoint.com/:x:/g/personal/dasol_lee_snhu_edu/EYCizijs3dpCvHu_sDb5WpYBGnzftPIuqiX1ZiatMDqumg?e=bBBFkN)